ursatile/css4eng/202-the-css-color-model.md

 OK, listen up, because this is where it gets a bit gnarly.
 Modern CSS has nine different models you can use to specify a colour.
 We've already seen named colours - that's one.

-You can specify the red, green and blue components, either using hexadecimal digits - that's two - or using the `rgb` function - that's three.
+You can specify the red, green and blue components, either using the `rgb` function - that's two - or by using hexadecimal digits - that's three.
+There's the hue, saturation, and lightness model - that's five; there's hue, whiteness and blackness - that's six - and then there are two colour systems based on industrial printing and publishing standards: LAB colour and LCH colour, and then two variants on this systems designed to look OK on computer screens, and so they're called Oklab and Oklch.

 ## Specifying Colors with rgb() and rgba()